Barrio Fino FC

 Barrio Fino FC is a Belizean football team and formerly of the Super League of Belize.

 The Team is based in Belmopan.
 Their home stadium is Isidoro Beaton Stadium.

 Team history and management

 Composed mostly of high school and university students, it has been active in the Belmopan Football Association tournaments for the last 3 years and has been the Sub-Champs for two of those years.

 The team is managed by Cyrus Mira, Billy Mira and Brian Mira, three brothers from Belmopan, who also share the Coaching title.

-Sponsorship

-Sponsorship of this team is shared between F.T.
-Williams and Associates, Refritech, The Vista Group of Companies and Triple-J Boats.